-This post contains affiliate links, which means if you click and purchase, I receive a teensy referral fee at no cost to you.
-This, along with my Patreon page, helps to support my writing until I make the Sunday Times bestseller list.
+This post contains affiliate links, which means if you click and purchase, I receive a tiny referral fee at no cost to you.
+This helps to support my writing until I make the Sunday Times bestseller list.
 Thank you x

-Stephen King famously admitted that he never outlines (as confessed in his own book On Writing – an excellent read, well worthy of any aspiring author’s time).
+Stephen King famously admitted that he never outlines (as confessed in his own book On Writing – the best book for writers out there, in my opinion).
 And you can’t really knock the success he has enjoyed.
 I quite like a Stephen King novel too, so he must be right, right?

-Sometime after reading Steve’s book, I took James Patterson’s Masterclass (in fact, I am still taking it, because I am still working on the novel idea I came up with when I did the first few assignments).
-James does the complete opposite.
-He always outlines – and not just a couple of pages of notes of where the story goes, but a kind of novel-in-miniaturette that takes him months to craft, only then writing the full novel when the outline is at the requisite standard.
+Well, sometime after reading Steve’s book, I took James Patterson’s Masterclass.
+In fact, I am still taking it, because I am still working on the novel idea I came up with when I did the first few assignments.
+James Patterson always outlines.
+Not just a couple of pages of notes of where the story goes, but a kind of novel-in-miniature that takes him months to craft.
+He only writes the full novel when the outline is at the requisite standard.

 Outlining Your Novel Provides Reference And Structure

 I have written two novels with zero outline, and I’m now writing a novel that has an outline.
 Is the process different?
 Hell yes.
 It feels more regimented, less spontaneous, less meandering.
 Less… creative somehow.
 But the results – I think the results are better already.